vyadh/nutest/README.md

 ## May Implement

-- Combine output and error, but perhaps add error markup.
+- Combine output and error, but perhaps add error markup (by default).
 - Optionally allow running ignored tests.
 - Don't output the output by default unless tests fail.
 - Colourise output such as stderr only when supporting terminal detected